graphile/worker/README.md

 A `WorkerUtils` instance has the following methods:

 - `addJob(name: string, payload: JSON, spec: TaskSpec)` - a method you can call to enqueue a job, see [addJob](#addjob).
+- `migrate()` - a method you can call to update the graphile-worker database schema; returns a promise.
-- `release` - call this to release the `WorkerUtils` instance.
+- `release()` - call this to release the `WorkerUtils` instance.
 It's typically best to use `WorkerUtils` as a singleton, so you often won't need this, but it's useful for tests or processes where you want Node to exit cleanly when it's done.

 ### `quickAddJob(options: WorkerUtilsOptions, ...addJobArgs): Promise<Job>`